Excitation for Adaptive Optimal Control of Nonlinear Systems in Differential Games: Introduction

-\IEEEPARstart{P}{ersistent} Excitation (PE) plays a crucial role in the convergence analysis in system identification \cite{AAstrom.1966}, adaptive control \cite{Narendra.1987, Narendra.2005}\commentd{Ioannou.1996 gestrichen, lieber Kamalapurkar aufnehmen, da der vermutlich Reviewer ist} and Adaptive Dynamic Programming (ADP, alias adaptive optimal control) \cite{Vamvoudakis.2010, Werbos.1992, Vamvoudakis.2011, Liu.2014, Johnson.2015, Zhang.2013}. \commentd{hier stand zuvor der Satz ``In this work, we focus on PE under polynomial signal transformations which appear e.g. in ADP-based optimal control \cite{Werbos.1992, Vamvoudakis.2010} and nonzero-sum differential game scenarios \cite{Liu.2014, Vamvoudakis.2011, Johnson.2015, Qu.2019, Zhao.2016, Kamalapurkar.2014, Kopf.2018}.''} To assess and achieve PE, the frequency content of a signal is important\comment{\textbf{Prio bei Hinzufügen:} Satz zur Definition PE, sprich "A signal is PE when it fulfills certain PE conditions" - später fällt das Wort condition etwas vom Himmel}.
-For \textit{linear} algebraic and dynamic transformations, results are presented e.g. in \cite{Narendra.2005} and \cite{Boyd.1986} which shows that the concept of PE is well studied in the linear setting.
-For example, iff the spectral measure of the scalar input of a linear dynamic system of order $n$ contains at least $n$ spectral lines, the system state is PE \cite[p.~255]{Narendra.2005} (see \cite{Mathelin.1990, Green.1986}\comment{eine der Quellen streichbar} for multi-dimensional inputs). \commentd{ggf. könnte ab ``iff'' bis hier gelöscht werden, die Wichtigkeit der Frequenz wird ja dennoch erwähnt. - finde ich aber eig. ein sehr schönes, plakatives Beispiel} However, the situation is significantly more challenging with \textit{nonlinear} transformations as additional frequencies might emerge and enhance PE or frequencies might cancel out and impede PE \cite{Lin.1999}\commentd{Lin.1998 gestrichen}.
-Unfortunately, nonlinear transformations are inevitable in the ADP context, even in the linear-quadratic setting.\comment{ich tue mich sehr schwer, den hier bemängelten Übergang runder zu gestalten, finde das aber ehrlich gesagt auch nicht auffallend unrund.}
+Persistent Excitation (PE) plays a crucial role in the convergence analysis in system identification \cite{AAstrom.1966}, adaptive control \cite{Narendra.1987, Narendra.2005} and Adaptive Dynamic Programming (ADP, alias adaptive optimal control) \cite{Vamvoudakis.2010, Werbos.1992, Vamvoudakis.2011, Liu.2014, Johnson.2015, Zhang.2013}.
+To assess and achieve PE, the frequency content of a signal is important.
+For \textit{linear} algebraic and dynamic transformations, results are presented e.g. in \cite{Narendra.2005} and \cite{Boyd.1986} which show that the concept of PE is well studied in the linear setting.
+For example, if and only if the spectral measure of the scalar input of a linear dynamic system of order $n$ contains at least $n$ spectral lines, the system state is PE \cite[p.~255]{Narendra.2005} (see \cite{Mathelin.1990, Green.1986} for multi-dimensional inputs).
+However, the situation is significantly more challenging with \textit{nonlinear} transformations as additional frequencies might emerge and enhance PE or frequencies might cancel out and impede PE \cite{Lin.1999}.
+Unfortunately, nonlinear transformations are inevitable in the ADP context, even in the linear-quadratic setting.